quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #iana-error-table title="Initial QUIC Transport Error Codes Entries"}

-## EXTENSION Frame Types {#iana-extension-types}
+## Extension Frame Identifiers {#iana-extension-types}

-IANA \[SHALL add/has added] a registry for "QUIC EXTENSION Frame Types" under a "QUIC Protocol" heading.
+IANA \[SHALL add/has added] a registry for "QUIC Extension Frame Identifiers" under a "QUIC Protocol" heading.

-The "QUIC EXTENSION Frame Types" registry governs a 16-bit space.
-Values are assigned using the Expert Review policy {{!RFC8126}}.
+The "QUIC Extension Frame Identifiers" registry governs a 16-bit space.
+Values up to 0xfeff are assigned using the Expert Review policy {{!RFC8126}}; values from 0xff00 to 0xffff are reserved for Private Use {{!RFC8126}}.

 Registrations can be provisional or permanent.
-Permanent registrations can only be made with the inclusion of a specification, as defined by the Specification Required policy
+Permanent registrations can only be made with the inclusion of a specification, as defined by the Specification Required policy {{!RFC8126}}.
-{{!RFC8126}}.
 Provisional registrations can be removed at the discretion of the assigned expert after 1 year unless they are renewed.
 Provisional registrations do not require that a specification be referenced.

+Requests for provisional registration of a single codepoint SHALL be automatically granted.
+Experts reviewing registrations are advised to avoid rejecting a request unless the specification is inaccessible, there is obvious duplication, or registration for too many values.

 Registrations MUST include the following fields:

-Extension Type:
+Extension Frame Identifier:

-: The numeric value of the assignment (registrations will be between 0x0000 and 0xffff).
+: The numeric value of the assignment (registrations will be between 0x0000 and 0xfeff).

 Code: